openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 2. Observe the report output, last name, with first character upper-case and the remaining characters lower-case.

-   Figure  1. , below, illustrates the difference in output from lab 6 compared to this lab.
+   Figure  1. , below, illustrates the difference in output from the Data types lab compared to this lab.
 Notice that in the previous lab, the last names were listed in all capitalized characters, whereas, as previously stated, this lab output has only the first character of the last name capitalized.

 ![](Images/image170.jpg)

 *Figure  1.
-Lab 8 vs. lab 7 output*
+Current lab vs. Data types lab output*